qmlbook/qt6book/README.md

 # 1. Building the Book Locally

 The contents is built into a static site using [VuePress](https://vuepress.vuejs.org/).
-The packages are managed ysing [Yarn](https://yarnpkg.com/).
+The packages are managed using [Yarn](https://yarnpkg.com/).

 To build the contents locally, run:

 ```
-$ yarnpkg
+$ yarn
-$ yarnpkg run docs:dev
+$ yarn run docs:dev
 ```

 Then visit [localhost:8080](http://localhost:8080) to view the book.